M1918 Browning automatic rifle: World War I

 At its inception, the M1918 was intended to be used as a shoulder-fired rifle capable of both semi-automatic and fully automatic fire.
 First issued in September 1918 to the American Expeditionary Forces, it was based on the concept of "walking fire", a French practice in use since 1916 for which the CSRG 1915 (Chauchat) had been used accompanying advancing squads of riflemen toward the enemy trenches, as regular machine guns were too cumbersome to move with the troops during an assault.

 In addition to shoulder-fired operation, BAR gunners were issued a belt with magazine pouches for the BAR and sidearm along with a "cup" to support the stock of the rifle when held at the hip.
 In theory, this allowed the soldier to lay suppressive fire while walking forward, keeping the enemy's head down, a practice known as "marching fire".
 The idea would resurface in the submachine gun and ultimately the assault rifle.
 It is not known if any of the belt-cup devices actually saw combat use.

-The BAR only saw minor action in France during World War I, being brought into action only as late as September 1918, less than three months before Armistice Day.
+The BAR was originally proposed for use by a team of three men.
+The gunner carried the BAR with six loaded magazines, while the loader carried eighteen loaded magazines and the carrier carried twenty loaded magazines.
+It was assumed that weight distribution would allow the team to move as fast as infantry riflemen.
+Although 17,000 BARs were in France by the end of July, 1918, the BAR only saw minor action in France during World War I, being brought into action only as late as September 1918, less than three months before Armistice Day.
 The intentional delay had been inspired by General Pershing, the AEF commander, in order not to let the BAR fall into enemy hands too early.
 Fifty-two thousand BARs were available by the end of the war in November.